Spain eurozone crisis: Where jobs are a lottery

 "My husband has been unemployed for five years," she says.

-"At the moment we get 426 euros each month in family allowances, and the money I earn cleaning will go towards our mortgage."'Something to hope for'
+"At the moment we get 426 euros each month in family allowances, and the money I earn cleaning will go towards our mortgage."

 Men cannot sign up for the cleaning lottery.